GlideinWMS VO Frontend Installation¶

 - missing certificates

-- If the frontend http server is down in the factory there will be errors like "Failed to load file 'description.dbceCN.cfg' from
+- If the Frontend http server is down in the glidein logs in the Factory there will be errors like "Failed to load file 'description.dbceCN.cfg' from

 - check that the http server is running and you can reach the URL (